 Firstly, it is not overly uncommon for people to average <1g protein per kg of body weight.
 This sounds like a low mark, particularly since there are plenty of people out there who talk about how western culture encourages the overconsumption of protein.
 It is a theme I do see in practice though.

-There are also plenty of people who average slightly above that mark but aren’t super consistent, which leaves them with certain days or weeks where they have much lower intakes then usual, which could also be relevant for this discussion.
+There are also plenty of people who average slightly above that mark but aren’t super consistent, which leaves them with certain days or weeks where they have much lower intakes then usual.
+This is also be relevant for this discussion.

-Almost all of the research in this area is based on total body weight instead of fat, but based on extrapolations it is still likely that >1g/kg of protein is optimal even for those with higher levels of body fat.
+Almost all of the research in this area on non-athletes is based on total body weight instead of fat.
+But based on extrapolations it is still likely that >1g/kg of total body weight for protein is optimal even for those with higher levels of body fat.

 The evidence also indicates that overshooting that protein target does not have any noticeable downside in terms of body composition.